MonashBioinformaticsPlatform/RNAsik-pipe/README.md

   - Your sample was split into different lanes
   - Your are sequencing paired-end data

+#### Directory with FASTQ files

 Your [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files might reside in one directory e.g directory per experiment

 ![fqDir](supplementary/rawDataDir.png)

-In this example sample 14-09157, which might WT is split across two lanes `L001` and `L002`, which is typical of Illumina sequencing.
-That is two files, one for each lane.
-We can also see that this is paire end data.
-That means for each file there has to be a pair file, that is R1 and R2.
-In summary single sample, e.g WT is covered by four FASTQ files:
+In this example sample _14-09157_, which might be _WT_ sample was split across two lanes `L001` and `L002` during sequencing, this is some what typical of Illumina data.
+Therefore one sample is represented by two files, one for each lane.
+We can also see that this is paired end data, which means for each file there has to be a pair file, that is _R1_ and _R2_.
+In summary single sample, e.g _WT_ is covered by four FASTQ files:

-   - 14-09157_L001_R1.fastq.gz
+  - *14-09157_L001_R1.fastq.gz*
-   - 14-09157_L001_R2.fastq.gz
+  - *14-09157_L001_R2.fastq.gz*
               AND
-   - 14-09157_L002_R1.fastq.gz
+  - *14-09157_L002_R1.fastq.gz*
-   - 14-09157_L002_R2.fastq.gz
+  - *14-09157_L002_R2.fastq.gz*

+The files for the same sample that were split across multiple lanes need to be merged together at some point during analysis.
+There are at least two most common ways to go about merging them together:

-you can use `cat` command to concatenate files across different lanes e.g `cat 14-09157_L001_R1.fastq.gz 14-09157_L002_R1.fastq.gz > 14-09157_merged.fastq.gz` or you can merge BAM files with `samtools` later. `STAR` aligner can merger on the fly and what RNAsik-pipe is using.
+  1. Using `cat` command to concatenate files across different lanes e.g `cat 14-09157_L001_R1.fastq.gz 14-09157_L002_R1.fastq.gz > 14-09157_merged.fastq.gz`

-OR

-Each sample might be put into its own subdirectory e.g
+  2. Let your aligner (if it is capable) to merge your files for you on the fly (during alignment step).
+[STAR aligner](https://github.com/alexdobin/STAR) can merger [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) on the fly.

+#### Directory with subdirectories with FASTQ files

+Your [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files might also reside in their own subdirectory e.g  subdirectory per sample inside directory per experiment

 ![test](supplementary/rawDataDirs.png)

 In this example each sample is placed into its own directory.
-Now we can see directory `Sample_14-09157`, which will hold four files for described above.
+Now we can see directory `Sample_14-09157`, which will hold four files described above.

-`RNAsik-pipe` can work with either of those two options.
-Specify your "root" directory either with `-fqDir` or `-fqDirs` options.
+**`RNAsik-pipe` can work with either of those two options.
+Specify your "root" directory either with `-fqDir` or `-fqDirs` options.**

 ### Get RNAseq metrics